LoopZ/V8Power/README.md

 Choose an option.<br>
 It returns an errorlevel of choice selected based on its entry number.
 Not the letter/number of the choice.
 For example, if the second item is chosen, it will return an errorlevel of 2.
-Regardless of any prefix (Like C, 1, R, etc)
+Regardless of any prefix (Like C, 1, R, etc).<br>
+Also, I personally recommend using <b><i>auto</i><b> for any set of choices that you prefix with a letter or number.
 <table>
 <tr><td width="125pt"></td><td>Perform using all automatic defaults settings.</td></tr>
 <tr><td><b>/A <i>n</i></a></td><td>Set text attribute to <b><i>n</i></b> for selected item</td></tr>